2015-16 CSM Distinguished Awards announced...

-The advisor for the Department of Mathematics & Statistics, Amanda Rollason, is located in Science 204 (building #12 on the campus map).
+The College of Science & Mathematics Advising Center is located in Science 204 (building #370 on the Kennesaw campus map).

 Kennesaw State University and Southern Polytechnic State University will consolidate to form a new institution to be named Kennesaw State University.
 More information and a consolidation suggestion box is available...